-(1) Russell A. Childs, the Chief Executive Officer, President and a director of the Company, is not included in the foregoing table as he was an employee of the Company during 2016 and received no financial remuneration for his service as a director.
+(1) Russell A. Childs, the Chief Executive Officer, President and a director of the Company, is not included in the foregoing table as he was an employee of the Company during 2017 and received no financial remuneration for his service as a director.

-(2) As of December 31, 2016, Jerry C. Atkin has 364,700 performance unit awards payable in cash, 190,329 stock options, 59,241 restricted stock units and 31,887 performance shares outstanding from the Company related to grants occurring prior to his retirement as a Named Executive.
+(2) As of December 31, 2017, Jerry C. Atkin has 131,157 stock options, 31,887 restricted stock units and 47,831 performance shares (assuming "maximum" performance levels) outstanding from the Company related to grants occurring prior to his retirement as a Named Executive.

-(3) Represents the closing price of a share of Common Stock awarded on the grant date of (a) February 10, 2016, of \$14.78 per share, multiplied by the 4,736 shares.
-These amounts are the aggregate grant date fair market values of awards as computed under ASC Topic 718.
-Assumptions and methodologies used in the calculation of these amounts are included in footnotes to the Company's audited financial statements for the year ended December 31, 2016 which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+(3) Represents the aggregate grant date fair market values of awards as computed under ASC Topic 718.
+Assumptions and methodologies used in the calculation of these amounts are included in footnotes to the Company's audited financial statements for the year ended December 31, 2017 which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.
 All such shares of Common Stock are fully vested.